simeonreusch/ztf_plan_obs/README.md

 plan = ObservationPlan(name=name, date=date, alertsource="icecube")
 plan.plot_target() # Plots the observing conditions
-plan.request_ztf_fields() # Checks in which ZTF fields ä# this object is observable and generate plot for them.
+plan.request_ztf_fields() # Checks in which ZTF fields
+# this object is observable and generates plots for them.
+print(plan.recommended_field) # In case there is an error in the
+# GCN, you will get the field with the most overlap here
 ```
 ![](examples/figures/observation_plot_icecube.png)